Sustainable Heating and Cooling

 How Do Geothermal Systems Work?

-Geothermal systems work using a “loop”, which is a series of underground pipes.
+Geothermal systems work using a heat pump and a “loop”, which is a series of underground pipes.
 This loop circulates a liquid underground where it adapts to the ground temperature.
 Normally around 50-60 degrees, this consistent temperature is neither very hot or very cold, which makes it easy to heat or cool to a temperature that is appropriate to heat or cool a home.
-With traditional HVAC systems, this starting temperature is typically more extreme, which means more engery is used to heat/cool it.
+With traditional HVAC systems, this starting temperature is typically more extreme, which means more energy is used to heat/cool it.

 Only electricity is required to run the equipment.
 No potentially dangerous gas is needed, and the amount of energy used is significantly less than traditional HVAC systems.